fraziezr/Machine_Learning_Final_Project_Team_12/README.md

-After we obtained and properly formatted the data set we proceeded to run the data set and compared the success rate and profit to the orignal implementation.
+After we obtained and properly formatted the data set we proceeded to run the data set and compared the success rate and profit to the original implementation.
 We were able to surpass the 80% success rate and made a greater profit than the original results.

 ## Original